Collaborative Learning of Discrete Distributions under Heterogeneity and Communication Constraints: Problem Setup

 \section{Problem Setup}

 We consider the problem of collaboratively learning distributions defined according to the following model of heterogeneity (see Figure~\ref{fig:problem-structure} for an illustration).
-There are $T \ge 1$ clusters $\{\cC^t\triangleq (X^{t,j})_{j\in[n]}:t\in[T]\}$ of user datapoints, each of which contains $n$ i.i.d. local datapoints.
-Each datapoint $X^{t,j}$ is in a one-hot format, i.e., $X^{t,j} \in \{e_1,e_2,\ldots,e_d\}$, and follows the categorical distribution $\Cat(\bp^t)$ where $\bp^t\in\cP_d$ is unknown.
-Thus, user datapoints in the same cluster $\cC^t$ have an identical distribution $\bp^t$, while the distribution $\bp^t$ can vary, i.e., be heterogeneous, across clusters $t\in[T]$.
+There are $T \geq1$ clusters $\{\cC^t\triangleq (X^{t,j})_{j\in[n]}:t\in[T]\}$ of user datapoints, each of which contains $n$ i.i.d. local datapoints.
+Each datapoint $X^{t,j}$ is in a one-hot format, \ie, $X^{t,j} \in \{e_1,e_2,\ldots,e_d\}$, and follows the categorical distribution $\Cat(\bp^t)$ where $\bp^t\in\cP_d$ is unknown.
+Thus, user datapoints in the same cluster $\cC^t$ have an identical distribution $\bp^t$, while the distribution $\bp^t$ can vary, \ie, be heterogeneous, across clusters $t\in[T]$.
 The datapoint $X^{t,j}$ is encoded by its user into a message $Y^{t,j}$, and then transmitted to a central server.
-We assume that the message sent by each datapoint is encoded into no more than $b$ bits.
-We also assume $b$ is significantly smaller than $\log_2 d$ so that the communication is efficient.
+We assume that the message sent by each datapoint is encoded into no more than $b$ bits and $b$ can be significantly smaller than $\log_2 d$ so that the communication is efficient.
+We also assume the server knows which cluster $t \in [T]$ each $Y^{t, j}$ belongs to, as well as the number of clusters $T$.
+This paper mainly addresses the communication bottleneck and does not involve privacy concerns.

 The goal here is to collaboratively learn the distributions $\bp^t$ from the collection of messages $\{Y^{t^\prime,[n]}\triangleq (Y^{t^\prime,j})_{j\in[n]}:t^\prime\in[T]\} $ despite heterogeneity.
 More precisely, we aim to design per-cluster estimators $\widehat{\bp}^t$, $t\in[T]$, with $\widehat{\bp}^t: \{Y^{t^\prime,[n]}:t^\prime\in[T]\} \to \mathcal{P}_d$ to minimize the $\ell_2$ errors